STEP-BY-STEP GUIDE TO PROVING FAIRNESS OF GAMES - Thunderpick example

 If you don’t believe it, here are some other calculators you can try:

 Another thing worth noting is that there are lots of different versions of hash which can be used to encrypt data.
-But in this case SHA-256 must be used because the game uses that kind of hash to encrypt its results.
+But in this case SHA-256 must be used because the game uses this kind of hash to encrypt its results.